TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \subsubsection{Properties of the baseline correction term}

-In the second experiment, we take a closer look at the baseline adjustment term that decreases monotonically with respect to the number of sample data.
-Baseline adjustment is given by expected empirical cumulative mutual information (Eqs.~\ref{eq:adjusted_fraction_empirical_cumulative_information} and \ref{eq:expected_cumulative_mutual_information}).
-As our evaluation of the baseline adjustment shows, expected empirical cumulative mutual information decreases with increasing number of sample sizes in all our test cases presented below.
-For instance, the baseline adjustment for linear dependencies roughly follows a $\langle \hat{\mathcal{D}}^{(\prime)}_0(Y; X) \rangle \sim n^{-2/3}$ scaling law that vanishes as $n \to \infty$ (Fig.~\ref{fig:baseline_correction}).
+In the second experiment (Fig.~\ref{fig:baseline_correction}), we take a closer look at the baseline adjustment term that decreases monotonically with respect to the number of data samples.
+Baseline adjustment is given by the expected empirical cumulative mutual information (Eqs.~ \ref{eq:expected_cumulative_mutual_information} and \ref{eq:adjusted_fraction_empirical_cumulative_information}).
+Expected empirical cumulative mutual information follows a clear downward trend in the score with increasing number of sample sizes in all our test cases.
+For linear dependencies, for example, we found that the baseline adjustment roughly follows a $\langle \hat{\mathcal{D}}^{(\prime)}_0(Y; X) \rangle \sim n^{-2/3}$ scaling law that vanishes as $n \to \infty$ (Fig.~\ref{fig:baseline_correction}).
+However, the exact scaling behavior in general varies depending on the presence of duplicate values of each variable in a data set.